suzannejmatthews/PDC-Unplugged/content/activities/sieveOfErastothenes.md

 ## Assessment

-Assessment of this particular exercise is unknown; (Moore2000) discusses the impact of the parallel computing labs in her course.
+(Kitchen1992) mentions the shared vs. distributed memory aspect of this exercise was used effectively at various invited talks, in a classroom at RIT, and at least two workshops at Colgate University.
+However, formal evaluation is not provided.
+(Moore2000) discusses the impact of the parallel computing labs in her course.
 In general, students responded to the labs positively, and felt that labs increased their knowledge significantly.